6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 A regular Deadlift is where you put a barbell on the ground, reach down, pick it up, and put it back down.
 A Romanian Deadlift is basically the same movement, but instead of starting the move from the ground and lifting, you start standing, bend down, and come back up.

 A two-leg Romanian Deadlift is simple: stand up straight with your hands behind your head, elbows out.
 Engage your core while bending your torso forward, being careful to keep your back very straight, until your back comes almost parallel to the ground.
 Your knees should bend slightly, but nowhere near a squat.
 Now, use the muscles in your hamstrings and glutes (in addition to those core muscles) to hinge back up.
+This is a great lower body workout for building up leg strength.

 And don’t forget to stretch when you’re done!